juli1/flask-chat/README.md

 This is a simple application written in Python/Flask.
 It handles a single chat window.
 Users have to authenticate.

+## Requirements
+* Single chat window
+* Several users
+* Admin functions to add/change users
+* No plain password stored

+### and for later ...
+This could be integrated as well
+* GIFs search
+* Support to check HTML safety

 ## How to use it?
 ```bash